 Certified Natural Gas Providers

-Iowa Code Section 476.87 requires the Iowa Utilities Board (Board) to certify all competitive natural gas providers and aggregators (CNGPs) (as defined in Iowa Code Section 476.86) providing natural gas services to customers in Iowa.
-The complete rules concerning certification can be found at 199 IAC 19.14.
+Iowa Code § 476.87 requires the IUB to certify all competitive natural gas providers and aggregators (CNGPs) (as defined in Iowa Code § 476.86) providing natural gas services to customers in Iowa.
+The complete rules concerning certification can be found at 199 Iowa Administrative Code (IAC) 19.14.

 There are application forms available for each of the services an applicant is seeking to provide, as described below.
 All forms are provided in MS Word format.